 Substantive change is the only thing that will truly change the trajectory of most churches and organizations.

-You can paint your car, but if the engine is still seized…
+Paint your car, but if the engine is still seized and there’s rust underneath…

 Until you substantively change the way you function, any change in any kind of form will never be effective.